 - Monitoring the movement of the gas-water contact

 - Quantifying mass changes (which is hard from time-lapse seismic)

 - Mapping hydrocarbon depletion and detecting eventual compartmentalization

 - Mapping reservoir properties far away from wells (e.g. permeability)

 Information obtained from gravity is used to improve reservoir management:

-- Infill-well planning: detection of undepleted compartments, avoiding water break-in
+- Infill-well planning: detection of undrained compartments, avoiding water break-through

 - Update of hydrocarbon reserves: by adding a quantification of water influx to the balance between produced volumes and reservoir pressure drop

 - Improved management of reservations of hydrocarbon transportation means (e.g. pipes)